Area development Zuidelijk Westerkwartier

 What will happen in Marum?

-We are improving water drainage and water level management around Marum:
+We are improving water drainage and water-level management around Marum:

-- It is important for agriculture and villages in the area that water can be drained properly during heavy rainfall.
+- It is important to agriculture and villages in the area that water can be drained properly during heavy rainfall.
 That is why we are improving culverts south of the Marumerlage and near the Wilgepad.

 - Two smaller weirs of the A7 will also be widened to improve water level management.